nic-obert/rusty-vm/oxide/oxide TODO.md

 ### Todo

+- [ ] hide the debug printing to the console behind the -v flag
 - [ ] change the _ matcher for a patten list when matching TokenKind and Ops when handling them in order to know when something isn't implemented
-- [ ] check if variable is initialized in every path
+- [ ] check if variable is initialized in every path (may be hard to implement)
 - [ ] indexing a reference to an array returns a reference to the element
 - [ ] flow analysis
 - [ ] parallelize function IR code optimization since functions are independent from each other